An Energy-Based Mechanism for Compositional Behavior: Introduction

 \section{Introduction}

-Humans and other animals can dynamically combine previously acquired skills to plan and execute complex behaviors~\cite{BT-KT-HT-TS:20}.
-This ability -- widely regarded as a hallmark of natural intelligence -- is crucial to survival and flexible problem solving~\cite{BML-TDU-JBT-SJG:16, JAM-EE:23}.
-Yet, understanding how the brain implements this capability~\cite{JMF:01,NR-DN-TB-JC-RR:05,BT-KT-HT-TS:20} and, consequently, how it could inspire computational models for autonomous decision-making agents~\cite{TJP-SPW:23,JAM-EE:23,PV-JFQ-SVF-JT:25} is a central challenge with broad implications across neuroscience, engineering and artificial intelligence (AI).
+Humans and other animals can dynamically compose previously acquired skills to execute complex behaviors~\cite{BT-KT-HT-TS:20}.
+This ability, a hallmark of natural intelligence, is crucial for survival and flexible problem solving~\cite{BML-TDU-JBT-SJG:17, JAM-EE:23}.
+Yet, how the brain composes multiple skills into a single decision policy and how to embody this process in artificial agents remain open questions, with implications in neuroscience, engineering, and artificial intelligence (AI)~\cite{BT-KT-HT-TS:20,TJP-SPW:23,JAM-EE:23,PV-JFQ-SVF-JT:25}.

-In neuroscience, a growing body of experimental evidence suggests that the prefrontal cortex (PFC) may play a key role in synthesizing complex decision policies for a given task by combining behavioral schemas.
-This process may be implemented via a gating mechanism that regulates information flow across brain circuits~\cite{RR-AG-MH:18,KJ-HL-MK-SE:07}.
-Theoretical work further suggests that compositional mechanisms can be modeled via architectures that combine Recurrent Neural Networks (RNNs) and mixture-of-experts (MoE) frameworks~\cite{JW-ZKN-TD-SD-JL-DH-MB:18,BT-KT-HT-TS:20,MK-IF:22}.
-Here, a gating network -- often implementing a softmax rule -- modulates the use of the appropriate schemas/skills (i.e., the experts) based on the environment inputs and the underlying task.
-While impressive, these approaches yield insights that are often specific to the data, the task, and the network architecture considered.
+In neuroscience, a growing body of experimental evidence suggests that the prefrontal cortex may play a key role in synthesizing complex decision policies by composing behavioral schemas.
+This process may be implemented via a gating mechanism that regulates information flow across brain circuits~\cite{RR-AG-MH:18,KJ-HL-MK-SE:07,BT-KT-HT-TS:20}.
+Theoretical work suggests that compositional mechanisms can be modeled via architectures that combine Recurrent Neural Networks and Mixture-of-Experts (MoE) frameworks~\cite{JW-ZKN-TD-SD-JL-DH-MB:18,BT-KT-HT-TS:20}.
+In the MoE framework, a cornerstone of Large Language Models and in-context decision-making~\cite{WC-JJ-FW-JT-SK-JH:25,SM-SL:25}, a gating network, often implementing a softmax, modulates the use of the appropriate schemas/skills (the experts) based on the environmental inputs and the underlying task.
+While successful in diverse settings, these approaches typically rely on prespecified architectural choices for gating.
+Consequently, insights often remain tied to particular architectures, learning paradigms, or datasets.